-$65m more COMP at risk as devs wait for time-locked bug fix By Cointelegraph - Up News Info
+$65M more COMP at risk as devs wait for time-locked bug fix By Cointelegraph - Up News Info

-Major DeFi money market Compound’s woes are worsening, with nearly $150 million worth of COMP now at risk due to a buggy upgrade to the protocol that went live last week.
+Major decentralized finance (DeFi) money market Compound’s woes are worsening, with nearly $150 million worth of COMP now at risk due to a buggy upgrade to the protocol that went live last week.

 Continue Reading on Coin Telegraph